edx/edxanalytics/README.md

 * Local libraries still here.
 MITx imports still here.
 Didn't have time to deal with cleaning this up.
-* Removed pipeline.
-This isn't intended as an aggressive move.
-I simply could not make it work reliably on my system, and I did it out of expediency so I could work.
-We can discuss/readd.
 * mitxmako is in tree.
 This should be its own library.
 * Deployment stuff is still in-tree.
-Moved into an edxdeployment directory.
 * Database routing is not there yet.
 We need to swap local/default to default/remote.
 IN PARTICULAR: Authentication is in the system now.
 I do not understand the best way to handle this.
 We have